THE YEARLY READER

 Some believed the Tall Tactician’s story to be a tall tale, more inclined to think that Ehmke entered the office assuming the worst and, frightened, made his case to Mack—all before the A’s manager had a chance to tell Ehmke what he’d been called in for: To take the remaining weeks of the regular season off, scout the Cubs—the runaway National League champions—and prepare to face them in Game One.

-By then the Athletics had long reached high gear and, finally, dethroned the New York Yankees.
-The A’s demoted the three-time defending AL champs to second place by a full 18 games with a 104-46 record—the best in franchise history to date, better than any of the great Mack teams of the early 1910s.
+By then the Athletics had long reached high gear and, finally, dethroned the three-time defending champion New York Yankees to second place by a full 18 games with a 104-46 record—the best in franchise history to date, better than any of the great Mack teams of the early 1910s.

 The A’s began to see the fruits of their maturing young labor blessed upon them through the mid-1920s.
 After years of figuring out exactly where to play him, Mack gave 21-year-old Jimmie Foxx a permanent spot at first base—and Foxx responded with impressive development at the plate, batting .354 with 33 home runs and 117 runs batted in.
 Al Simmons had long since been an anchor in the outfield, but he too reacted (.365 batting average, 34 home runs, an AL-high 157 RBIs) with Foxx as a more menacing influence alongside him in the lineup.
 As a duo, Foxx and Simmons statistically upstaged Babe Ruth and Lou Gehrig—an impressive feat, given that the legendary Yankees slugging duo was still in peak form.